Wilbur Olin Atwater: Career

 As his experiments and accomplishments became known, Atwater's assistance was requested for a variety of projects.
 From 1879 to 1882, he conducted extensive human food studies on behalf of the United States Fish Commission and Smithsonian Institution.
 In 1879, the U.S. Fish Commission offered Atwater funds to study the composition and nutritional value of North American species of fish and invertebrates.
-For the 1882-1883 school year, Atwater took a leave of absence from Wesleyan to study the digestibility of lean fish with von Voit in Germany.
+For the 1882–1883 school year, Atwater took a leave of absence from Wesleyan to study the digestibility of lean fish with Carl von Voit in Germany.
 Together, they found fish comparable to lean beef; during this time he became aware of how German scientists were studying nutrition and hoped to bring similar research to the United States upon his return.
 In 1885, Atwater's first series of studies on peas grown in nutrient solution were published in the American Chemical Journal.
 That same year, the Massachusetts Bureau of Statistics of Labor requested a study of data that had been collected by the bureau concerning family food purchases.
 In the study, Atwater calculated the daily per capita supplies of carbohydrates, fat, and protein provided within the data, and taking into account the included cost data, made recommendations on how more economical diets, while still having adequate nutritional value, could be chosen.
 The report he prepared was included in the Bureau's 1886 Annual Report.

 Throughout this time, Atwater continued to campaign and support the expansion of state agricultural experiment stations.
 Due to their European research and experience with the government-funded European experiment stations, Atwater and Johnson had become consultants to the USDA and vocal promoters of federally regulated and funded agricultural research.
 Atwater had even begun writing in USDA publications in support of adopting the European model of scientific laboratories in domestic experiment stations.
 By 1885, Atwater and Johnson had begun advising Congress and President Grover Cleveland on the creation of experiment stations at the land-grant colleges created through the Morrill Act in 1862.
 In 1887, the Hatch Act was passed, which gave federal funds ($15,000 each) to the land-grant colleges to create experiment stations.
 As the Act was passed, Atwater was named director of the second agricultural experiment station in Connecticut that was established at Storrs Agricultural College, and he served there until 1892.
 The following year, the Office of Experiment Stations was created as a means to monitor and appraise the experiments and activities of the stations; Atwater was chosen as the first director.
 He accepted the position on the condition of being able to maintain both his professorship, and his position of director of the Storrs Agricultural Experiment Station.
 Atwater spent about 8 months of the year in Washington and had deputies act for him in his other positions during his absence.